-Our concerns have broadened.
+Massachusetts Peace Action members formed this group in 2019.
+Our concerns, which originally focused on regime change in Venezuela and immigration policy, have broadened.
 We oppose efforts of the United States to dominate (politically, militarily, economically) and exploit any country in this hemisphere—such intervention has a bloody history.
 We seek to act in solidarity with the peoples of Latin America and the Caribbean in their struggles for self-determination, human rights, and justice for all sectors of their societies.
 Thus, for example, we oppose U.S. attempts at regime change in Nicaragua and Cuba; we condemn U.S. support for overturning popular gains that had been made in Bolivia, Haiti, and Honduras.
-We welcome the opportunity to collaborate with other groups to advance human rights in Latin American and Caribbean countries by, for example, supporting the passage of the Berta Caceres Human Rights in Honduras Act (H.R.
-1945), supporting the rights of indigenous peoples, working with “Stop Arms to Mexico” to end arms sales to Mexico and Central American countries.
+We welcome the opportunity to collaborate with other groups to advance human rights in Latin American and Caribbean countries by, for example, supporting the passage of the Berta Caceres Human Rights in Honduras Act, supporting the rights of indigenous peoples, and working with “Stop Arms to Mexico” to end arms sales to Mexico and Central American countries.

 The Latin America/Caribbean Working Group (LA/CWG) meet on the 2nd Wednesday of the month at 5 pm.
 If you’d like to get involved please email John Ratliff at email@example.com or Yoav Elinevsky at firstname.lastname@example.org.